MicrosoftDocs/azure-docs/articles/app-service/webjobs-dotnet-deploy-vs.md

 # Develop and deploy WebJobs using Visual Studio - Azure App Service

-This topic explains how to use Visual Studio to deploy a Console Application project to a web app in [App Service](overview.md) as an [Azure WebJob](https://go.microsoft.com/fwlink/?LinkId=390226).
+This article explains how to use Visual Studio to deploy a Console Application project to a web app in [App Service](overview.md) as an [Azure WebJob](https://go.microsoft.com/fwlink/?LinkId=390226).
 For information about how to deploy WebJobs by using the [Azure portal](https://portal.azure.com), see [Run Background tasks with WebJobs](webjobs-create.md).

 You can publish multiple WebJobs to a single web app.
 Make sure that each WebJob in a web app has a unique name.